Kent Kingman, owner of Minterbrook Oyster

 In notes released to the public from DNR, in a conversation with Mr Kingman about what the relationship of his "inactive" Case Cove LLC is with Taylor Shellfish, it was written:

 1-14-15 BHL- I spoke to Kent today and found out that he will be the leaseholder, and Taylor will do the permitting at this point but he is paying for that service.
-(DNR Notes related to the now inactive Case Cove LLC)
+(DNR Notes related to the now inactive Case Cove LLC)- or not.

 But in a letter to Pierce County dated June 10, 2015, Taylor Shellfish states it is now withdrawing its permitting efforts for geoduck farming on the Kingman parcels, adjacent to those those the "inactive" Case Cove LLC is in negotiations with DNR about.
 The letter from Taylor Shellfish states it would be best to get his unpermitted farm "...in good order."
 Good idea in 2013 and still a good idea in 2015.